 application of alerts recommendations

+1 PCB activity also include to review the procurement status and to identify risks like U.S. parts under Export license restrictions, ITAR, all Long Lead Time Items.

-1 Customer request depends on from the criticality of the equipment or supplier.
+2 Customer request depends on from the criticality of the equipment or supplier.

-2 For (a) to (c), assessment of the procurement conditions, conformity of procurement and post-procurement data is performed versus approval document.
+3 For (a) to (c), assessment of the procurement conditions, conformity of procurement and post-procurement data is performed versus approval document.